 - 9% after the Johnson & Johnson single-dose vaccine.

-What to consider if you’re thinking of becoming pregnant soon or in the future
+If you’re thinking of becoming pregnant soon or in the future

 Getting vaccinated prior to pregnancy is a great way to ensure that you — and your pregnancy — are protected.